 I first read about the concept of removing all processed sugar from your diet in Marilu Henner’s book, Total Health Makeover.
 Have you heard of it?

-But when you turn the bottle over and scan the ingredients list, ketchup and BBQ sauce do contain a lot of sugar, and most of it’s the highly processed, highly controversial high fructose corn syrup.
+Most store-bought barbecue sauces are vegetarian, but when you turn the bottle over and scan the ingredients list, they usually contain a lot of sugar.
+And it’s hard to find one that doesn’t include the highly processed, highly controversial high fructose corn syrup.

 Isn’t it interesting that so many things are labeled sort of ambiguously.
 But with high fructose corn syrup, they come right out with it.
 High fructose.
 It’s right there in the name!

-But I have an alternative to highly processed sugar.
-It’s 100% natural, sweet, delicious, and pretty easy to work with too.
+But my BBQ sauce recipe is an alternative to highly processed sugar.
+It’s 100% natural, plant-based, sweet, delicious, and pretty easy to work with too.

-I bought these dates from Costco and they were nice and soft and ready to be tossed in the food processor.
+I bought medjool dates from Costco and they were nice and tender and ready to be tossed in the food processor.
 However, some dates are a little more firm.
 If you find yourself with the firm variety, just soak them in hot water for about 10 minutes before starting this recipe.

 Here’s another reason you might want to consider this recipe over the store-bought variety, dates actually have an impressive list of health benefits!

-Let’s talk about the health benefits of this recipe.
+Let’s talk about the health benefits of this bbq sauce from scratch.
 The two main ingredients are dates and tomatoes, so we’ll focus on those:

 - Dates also are rich in things like Vitamin A, Iron, Potassium, and even Calcium.
 The list goes on so this is just the highlights.